On Our Own (1994 TV series): Synopsis

+The series centers on the Jerrico family, consisting of seven brothers and sisters in the O'Fallon Park neighborhood of St. Louis.
+Six months prior to the series, a car crash killed both their parents.
+Since then, they have been raised by the eldest brother, Josh (Harris).
 Having aired on Sunday nights at 7:30/6:30c during the first half of the season, On Our Own was moved to the 9:30/8:30c time slot following Step by Step on TGIF when it returned in March 1995.
 The changes to the series in the spring didn't help ratings, and after six more episodes, the show had the plug pulled by ABC.